BAD APPLE WARS

 MAIN CHARACTERS (Spoiler Free)

 At the start of the Common Route, you are prompted to choose a side; The Good Apples or The Bad Apples.
 For a more engaging gameplay, I strongly recommend to pick the Bad Apple’s side first and do the Good Apples routes last.
 For a specific route order, I suggest playing: Higa — Shikishima — Alma — Satoru — White Mask.

 - those abs doe

 Higa is one of my favorite characters in BAW, maybe because I started with his route first or perhaps I’m just totally biased when it comes to Suwabe’s voice acting? lol.
-His route on the other hand was a little lacking as far as how his story was presented.
+His route, on the other hand, was a little lacking as far as how his story was presented.
 Although I enjoyed his cute little moments with the heroine in NEVAEH Academy, I think his happy ending was a little rushed?
-I actually, had to re-read his epilogue just to make sure I understood what was going on. lol I liked his backstory though and Higa in general, was a great character in the game and it would’ve been nice if his ending was given more thought and was explained better. (￣□￣」)
+I actually, had to re-read his epilogue just to make sure I understood what was going on.
+His back story did tug my heartstrings though!
+Higa, in general, was a great character in the game and it would’ve been nice if his ending was given more thought and was explained better. (￣□￣」)

 - Soul Totem: Sketchbook and paint brush